Phone Number: 416-978-4509

 Charles joined the Knox Faculty in 2002.

 He is interested in the study of the church (ecclesiology) and its intersection with mission studies and ecology with a focus on Public Missiology.
 He works with advanced degree students on projects focused on ecclesiology, Missiology, the theologies of David Bosch and Jürgen Moltmann, ecological theology, the theology of Protestant spirituality and the intersection of these themes with contemporary culture.
 Charles’ present project is to contribute to the development of a public missiology with an emphasis on the public witness of Christian churches in North America.

-Charles is a member of the Presbytery of East Toronto and an active member of St. Mark’s Presbyterian Church, Toronto.
+Charles is a member of the Presbytery of East Toronto and is Minister in Association with Rosedale Presbyterian Church, Toronto.

 His areas of teaching are Systemic Theology and Missiology.

 - Book project: Love Complicated: The Moral Failure of Christian Churches in Relation to LGBTQI+ People.
 (Awaiting publication)

 - Chapter in a book: “Towards a Faithful Christian Community in Canada: A Missiological Response to Religious Change” in Peterson, P.S.
 (Ed.)
 The Decline of Established Christianity in the Western World.
 New York: Routledge (Forthcoming early 2017).

 - To the Nations for the Earth: A Missional Spirituality,Toronto: Clements Academic, 2013